132nd-vWing/132-TRP-388/TRP/SAT/SAT 4 Armed Reconnaissance.md

 Self Qualification

 ## Topics
-Build a solid understanding of Armed Reconnissance (AR) and Strike Coordination And Reconnissance (SCAR).
-Theory preperation give a understanding of counterland missions.
+Build a solid understanding of Armed Reconnissance (AR)

 ## Objectives
-Objective 1: Understand the difference between AR and SCAR Objective 2: Understand how SCAR and AR are connected.
+Objective 1: Understand the difference between AR and SCAR.
+Objective 2: Understand how SCAR and AR are connected.
-Objective 3: Know how to use the 132nd In-flight Report template Objective 4: Understand how to recive a retasking Objective 5: Understand how to recive a SCAR briefing Objective 6: Are able to prepare and plan a AR mission.
+Objective 3: Know how to use the 132nd In-flight Report template.
+Objective 4: Understand how to recive a retasking.
+Objective 5: Understand how to recive a SCAR briefing from a SCAR flight.
+Objective 6: Are able to prepare, plan and execute a AR mission.
-Objective 7: Are able to use the battle handover brief.
+Objective 7: Know how to use the battle handover brief.

 ## Trainee Preparation
 - Read 132-DP-1 Air Warfare Doctrine